gkjpettet/strike3/README.md

 Where **example.com** is the `baseURL` value in `config.json`, **review** is the **section** (a folder titled `review` in the `content` folder) and **die-hard** is the **slug**.

 The slug is created automatically by Strike3 from the file name by removing/substituting illegal URL characters.
-You can specify your own slug for a post by adding it to the post's [frontmatter](#frontmatter) like so:
+You can specify your own slug for a post by adding it to the post's [frontmatter](#frontmatter) as described above and as demonstrated below:

 ```
 "slug": "my-great-slug"